lyst/MakingLyst/code-reviews/README.md

 Code reviews are a key part of the development process at Lyst.
 We do them for every change.
 They are a form of asynchronous pair programming and they should hopefully help us spot bugs and design mistakes in our code before our users do.

-Doing reviews for other peoples code is an **essential** part of every developers job. **It is one of the highest priority things you can work on**.
+Doing reviews for other people's code is an **essential** part of every developer's job. **It is one of the highest priority things you can work on**.
 Every open pull request we have is a change that isn't shipping to users.
 Since we often need multiple attempts at a new feature to get it just right for our users that means the longer reviews take the longer it takes us to get polished features completed.
 However, code reviews start with a pull request, and that means you have a responsibility to make people actually want to review your code when you make one.

 ### Submitting pull requests